cran/foodquotient/README.md

 # Installation
-You can install foodquotient from GitHub using the `devtools` package: devtools::install_github("katepogue222/foodquotient")
+You can install foodquotient directly from CRAN using
+<install.package("foodquotient")> or on GitHub using the `devtools` package:
+devtools::install_github("katepogue222/foodquotient")

 # Examples